RADAR-base/RADAR-Appserver/README.md

 | fcmserver.fcmsender | The Sender to use for sending messages.
 There is a choice of using XMPP or FCM Admin SDK. | `org.radarbase.fcm.downstream.XmppFcmSender` |    No     |

 **Note:** Only sending messages via XMPP protocol supports Delivery Receipts on FCM.

+### AdminSDK
+To configure AdminSDK, follow the official Firebase [documentation](https://firebase.google.com/docs/admin/setup#initialize-sdk) till you setup the enviroment variable.
+In the properties file, you would need to change `fcmserver.fcmsender` to `org.radarbase.fcm.downstream.AdminSdkFcmSender` and set `fcmserver.xmpp.upstream.enable` to `false`.

 ## Docker/ Docker Compose
 The AppServer is also available as a docker container.
 It's [Dockerfile](/Dockerfile) is provided with the project.
 It can be run as follows -